-I This tool provides a general framework and the path that allows to identify the baseline scenario simultaneously demonstrating the additionality of ZERO2NATURETM-PREFOR project activities.

-2 The application of this tool allows clear identification of the baseline scenario, enabling the conservative establishment of net negative emissions removals by sinks baseline scenario for ZERO2NATURETM-PREFOR project activities.

-3 Project participants who choose to propose new baseline methodologies may incorporate this tool to the proposal.
-Moreover, project participants may also propose other approaches for baseline scenario and demonstration of additionality identification for the ZERO2NATURE[TM] technical committee evaluation.

-4 In validating the application of this tool, certifiers should assess and verify the reliability and credibility of all data, rationales, assumptions, justifications and documentation provided by project participants to support the selection of the baseline and demonstration of additionality.
-The elements checked during this assessment and the according conclusions should be documented transparently in the validation report.
+- I This tool provides a general framework and the path that allows identify the baseline scenario simultaneously demonstrating the additionality of ZERO2NATURE-PREFOR project activities. - 2 The application of this tool allows baseline scenario clear identification, enabling the conservative establishment of net anthropic negative emission (diseconomy) removals by sinks baseline scenario for ZERO2NATURE-PREFOR project activities. - 3 Project participants who choose to propose new baseline methodologies may incorporate this tool to the proposal.
+Moreover, project participants may also to propose other approach for baseline scenario and demonstration of additionality identification for the ZERO2NATURE Technical Committee evaluation. - 4 In validating the application of this tool, certifiers should assess and verify the reliability and credibility of all data, rationales, assumptions, justifications and documentation provided by project participants to support the selection of the baseline and demonstration of additionality.
+The elements checked during the assessment and the according conclusions should be documented transparently in the validation report.